nevanscott/uxui0919/pages/about/index.md

 permalink: /about/
 ---

-This is the course website of the UX/UI bootcamp at Ironhack in Barcelona, May–jul 2019. **Eduardo Huertas** teaches this 9-week bootcamp at [Ironhack Barcelona](http://www.ironhack.com/en/locations/barcelona).
+This is the course website of the UX/UI bootcamp at Ironhack in Barcelona, May–jul 2019. **Eduardo Huerta** teaches this 9-week bootcamp at [Ironhack Barcelona](http://www.ironhack.com/en/locations/barcelona).

 Contributors